-Add some tart lime juice, and it’s spectacularly balanced.
+Add the special ingredient – lime juice – and it’s spectacularly balanced.

 The homemade honey simple syrup gives it a more natural sweetness and is super easy to make.

-Add some orange peel for a more aromatic syrup you can use in all kinds of cocktails.
+Add some orange peel for a more aromatic citrus syrup which you can also use in all kinds of cocktail recipes.

-You’ll love this beverage on a hot day.
+People will LOVE this beverage on a hot day!

 In case you haven’t already guessed: “mojitarita” combines a mojito and a margarita.

 But is it a tequila version of a mojito or a minty margarita?
 Either way you sip it, you’ll instantly fall in love with this fun fusion.